Dry Needling Portage Des Sioux, MO

 Is Dry Needling Painful?

-The needles used to penetrate your muscles are eight times thinner than needles used for injections, so many of our Portage Des Sioux, MO patients don’t even notice them at first. some patients report light irritation from the twitch response, but it is incredibly brief and is a signal that dry needling is working.
-You may feel some soreness in the affected region for up to a couple days, but after that, you should start feeling the beneficial effects, if you haven’t already.
+The needles used in dry needling are eight times thinner than needles typically used at hospitals and doctors’ appointments for injections or blood samples, so many of our Portage Des Sioux, MO patients don’t even sense them pierce the skin. some patients report slight discomfort once the nerve pathways have been activated, but it only lasts for a second and shows that the desired effect is already taking hold.
+You may feel some dull aches in the area for up to a couple days, but after that, you should start feeling better, if not earlier.

 Is Dry Needling Safe?

-When it’s performed by professional physical therapists, there is nothing to worry about. team in Portage Des Sioux, MO is made up of skilled professionals with a extensive grasp of the human body.
+When it’s done by professional physical therapists, there is nothing to worry about. team in Portage Des Sioux, MO is made up of skilled professionals with a thorough grasp of the anatomy of the musculoskeletal system.

 Is Dry Needling Really Effective?

-Absolutely, especially when it is part of a larger, comprehensive treatment regiment.
-At Axes, our Portage Des Sioux, MO physical therapists only develop plans that have been proven to work through extensive research.
-Studies show that trigger point dry needling effectively reduces pain and improves function.
+Without a doubt, especially when combined with other pain management and mobility techniques.
+At Axes, our Portage Des Sioux, MO physical therapists only recommend treatments that we know are effective because of our experience and extensive medical and academic studies.
+Studies have demonstrated that trigger point dry needling effectively reduces pain and improves function.

 How Long Do The Needles Stay in For?
 How Deep They Go?